sanjayrao77/pypp/README.md

 ### Adding functions

-For security, You can't __import__ in included python code.
+For security, You can't __import__ within included python code.
 If you want to provide I/O or other functionality to included python code, that can be done by creating wrappers and then passing the functions to class PyPP.
 You can see example 6 above to see how this is done.